Disco Chess vs ChessTempo: Repetition Training vs Infinite Puzzles

 - You want maximum exposure to different positions

-- You enjoy rating-based progression and competition
+- You enjoy rating-based progression and the competitive element

 - You prefer flexible, unstructured training sessions